vtphan/Code4Brownies/README.md

 ## Running the server

-Students and the instructor communicate by sending messages to the server.
+Students and the instructor communicate by sending messages to a server.
 The server must be run on the same computer of the instructor.

 OS X: run the server in a terminal (OSX)
 ```